cferdinandi/adventure/content/gm.md

 As the Game Master, you have a lot of control over the length and complexity of each game.
 You can add more monsters and optional encounters, adjust Difficulty Rating for encounters up or down, and save the day with non-player characters you introduce to the game.

 You can also spread an adventure over several sessions, stopping after an encounter, and picking things back up another time.

+### Becoming a better GM

+One of my favorite resources for improving your skills as a Game Master is [Return of the Lazy Dungeon Master](https://slyflourish.com/returnofthelazydm/) by Sly Flourish.

+This book is packed with tips on how to build fantastical worlds and create a more fun and memorable experience for your players with less work.
+I highly recommend it!